nguyendhst/HK231-Specialized-Project/documentation/research/system-design.md

 - Users should be able to define the business logic of their application using a visual interface.
 - Code-based customization options should be available for each element in the visual interface.
 - Connection to external data sources should be possible.
-- Users should be able to generate code from the platform and compile to a runnable application.
+- Users should be able to generate code from the platform to produce a runnable application.
+- CI/CD should be possible from the platform.
 - Testing of the application should be possible from the platform.

 ### Out of scope